MusicalNinjaDad/FizzBuzz/docs/dev-build.md

     **Or just use `just clean` from the `./justfile`**

-??? abstract "`./justfile` - full source
+??? abstract "`./justfile` - full source"
     ```justfile
     --8<-- "./justfile"
     ```